The three stages of product development where Design Sprints actually work

 Dana Vetan

-But some do — and if you miss those windows, you risk wasted cycles, misaligned teams, and products that don’t land.
+Not every problem needs a Design Sprint.
+But some do — and missing those windows costs you wasted cycles, misaligned teams, and products that don't land.

 You can run a Design Sprint at any stage of the product lifecycle — from early discovery to roadmap planning to delivery.

-This is where strategy takes shape.
-You haven’t built anything yet.
-You’re still exploring opportunity spaces, identifying gaps, and deciding where to play.
-A Design Sprint here helps you align leadership, reduce ambiguity, and de-risk your most important bets — fast.
+This is the stage where strategy takes shape.
+Nothing has been built yet.
+The team is still exploring opportunity spaces, identifying gaps, and deciding where to play.

 Publishing Company (Print Media)